Frequently asked questions

 The app was initially used to study the symptoms of COVID-19 and track the spread of this virus.
-We’re now additionally looking at major diseases including cancer, dementia, heart disease and exploring the nutrition and lifestyle interventions that work in a real world setting.
+It then expanded its research mission to investigate health issues beyond COVID-19 and explore how nutrition and lifestyle interventions can work in a real world setting.

 What is the aim of the research?

 The research aims to help scientists understand COVID-19 and other major health conditions and illnesses, with the following specific aims: